brianjbayer/zsh_profiles_mac/README.md

 # BASIC ZSH PROFILES - MAC

-Contains a basic `.zshrc`
+Contains a basic `.zshrc` "Z shell" user profile

 ## Recommended Use
-1. Clone this repository in a subdirectory from the user home directory
+1. Clone this repository in a subdirectory of the user home directory
 2. Maintain as a git repository when you make changes.
-3. Softlink the `.zshrc` files into the home directory
+3. Softlink the `.zshrc` file into the home directory

 ###To softlink:
 ln -s *source* *new-link*